iCyanCorporation/opendata/README.md

 # opendata

-> **Collect, Structure, and Share Web Data via GitHub Actions**
+> **Collect, Structure, and Share Web Data**

 ## 📌 Project Overview

 **opendata** is an automated, topic- and country-aware data pipeline that **crawls public data sources** (HTML, PDFs, Excel, CSV, etc.) from the internet and saves them in **CSV files categorized by topic and country** under a GitHub-hosted repository.
-All data is refreshed and published using GitHub Actions.

 ### 🎯 Purpose

 - Centralize public open data in a consistent and reusable CSV format
 - Support cross-country comparisons by categorizing data per topic and per country
-- Automate collection and updates via scheduled GitHub Actions
+- Automate collection and updates
 - Use YAML configuration files to make adding new data sources easy and declarative

 ### 🚨 Problem Being Solved